vikramC04/island-rescue-mission/README.md

 vikramchandar@Vikrams-MacBook-Air a2-template %
 ```

-This creates one jar file in the `target` directory, named after the team identifier (i.e., team 00 uses `team00-1.0.jar`).
+This creates one jar file in the `target` directory, named after the team identifier.

 As the project is intended to run in the competition arena, this jar is not executable.